lightweight-component/SqlMan/website-src/src/docs/write/Create-Update-Delete.md

 This tutorial will guide you through the process of updating, creating, and deleting data in a database using SqlMan.
 We'll use a sample test code to demonstrate how to perform these operations.

 ## Creating Records
+Now that we’ve seen queries, values, and parameters, we can go back to statements and apply the same knowledge.

 The `testCreate` method demonstrates how to insert new records into the `shop_address` table: